TV Pop Diaries

 early seventies.
 Comedian Mike Reid was given the task of hosting the show, which

-he did from the start until 1977, ex-
+he did from the start until 1977.
+Ex-

 Pop guests were on view, but only occasionally.
-Slade, Liverpool Express, The Wombles, Alvin Stardust, Clifford T Ward, Jona Lewie, and a lot of post punk dregs all popped down to Southampton to appear.
+Slade, Liverpool Express, The Wombles,

-re-
+to the re-

 RUNAROUND